raspberrypilearning/where-is-the-space-station/en/step_3.md

 That `message` has the value `success` that tells you that you successfully accessed the web service.
 Note that you will see different results for `number` and `people` depending on who is currently in space.

-Now let's print the information in a more readable way.
+Change the `print` statement so the information in a more readable way.

 + First, let's look up the number of people in space and print it: